{{selectedAlertBand.alertDescription}}

 Taking action on the environment

-River water quality is a complex issue, and one that’s not solely in the gift of water companies to rectify.
+River water quality is a complex issue.
+One that’s not solely in the gift of water companies to rectify.
 Other significant drivers impact water quality and that's why it's a problem which calls for a joined-up approach.

-Because of this, we are actively working and collaborating with different sectors to create effective and workable plans for rivers, as set out in Water UK's 21st Century rivers report.
-Improving the quality of our rivers is something we will maintain our laser like focus on for the rest of this AMP and beyond, and we will carry on doing it in an open, transparent and collaborative way.
+Because of this, we're actively working and collaborating with different sectors to create effective and workable plans for rivers, as set out in Water UK's 21st Century rivers report.
+Improving the quality of our rivers is something we'll maintain our laser like focus on for the rest of this AMP and beyond.
+We'll continue doing it in an open, transparent and collaborative way.

 Read our Ofwat ‘Taking action on the environment’ pack to find out more.